Guiding Your Team Through Organizational Change

 Tip: Be transparent about your role in implementing the change and share your thoughts honestly—even if you’re not entirely on board with every aspect yourself.
 Trust is built on authenticity, so don’t shy away from tough conversations.

-Trap to avoid: Don’t undermine the organisation’s decisions, even if you personally have reservations.
+Trap to avoid: Don’t undermine the organization’s decisions, even if you personally have reservations.
 You can be a critical thinker without being a sceptic.
 Offer your team as much clarity as you can, but stand by your leadership role in delivering the change.

 9. Timing and Work-Life Balance

 When changes come from the top, timing is often out of your control.
 But your team’s well-being isn’t.
-Striking the right balance between organisational demands and your team’s capacity is key to keeping morale intact.
+Striking the right balance between organizational demands and your team’s capacity is key to keeping morale intact.

 Tip: Be proactive in managing workloads.
 Check in with each team member to ensure they’re not being overwhelmed and make adjustments where necessary.